cpjobling/eg-150-textbook/freq_resp/bode_plots.md

 * Change damping to $\zeta=0.05$.
 Peak gain is $|1/2\zeta|=10=20$ dB.
 If you change the natural frequency, you change the location of the peak, not the size of the peak.
 Change $\omega_n = 1$ rad/s.

 * Change the gain to 10.
-Note that the magnitude plot shits up 20 dB.
+Note that the magnitude plot shifts up 20 dB.
 This illustrates the additive properties of the bode diagram.
 Because the phase of a gain is 0, the phase is unaffected.

 * Add a zero at $\omega = 10$ rad/s.
 Note the roll-off slope changes from -40 dB/decade to -20 dB/decade.
-The final phase changes from $-180^\circ$ to $-90^\circ$ another pole close the first pole and note the roll-off is -20 dB/decade.
+The final phase changes from $-180^\circ$ to $-90^\circ$.
+Add another pole close the first pole and note the roll-off is -20 dB/decade.

-* Add a pole at $\omega = 100$ rad/s.
+* Change the thrird pole to $\omega = 100$ rad/s ($\tau = 0.01$).
 Note final magnitude slope retrurns to -40 db/decade and final phase returns to $-180^\circ$.

 * Change damping to $1/\sqrt{2}$ to illustrate what is called *ideal damping*.
 Here there is no overshoot and the magnitude is -3 dB at $\omega = \omega_n$.